 The Department of Public Property and the Office of Sustainability continue to identify energy conservation measures to maximize its operating budget and combat increasing energy costs.
-Despite rising energy prices, the City has reduced its operating costs for energy by nearly 28% since FY 2010 (see Figure 6).
+Despite rising energy prices, the City has reduced its operating costs for energy by nearly 37% since FY 2010 (see Figure 6).

-Figure 6: Despite rising energy costs, municipal spending on energy has decreased by 28% since 2010.
+Figure 6: Despite rising energy costs, municipal spending on energy has decreased by 37% since 2010.

 Energy procurement strategies have played a significant role in reducing the City energy costs while also providing stability for budgeting.
-The City continues to work with a third party energy supplier, Direct Energy, to secure long-term, fixed prices for its electricity supply.
-These contracts, covering FY 2012 through FY 2016, saved the City over \$3.5 million compared to what it would have paid for electricity supplied by National Grid for that same time period (see Figure 7).
+The City works with a third party energy supplier, Constellation, to secure long-term, fixed prices for its electricity supply.
+These contracts saved the City over \$5 million compared to what it would have paid for electricity supplied by National Grid for that same time period (see Figure 7).
 Such contracts are enabled by the Energy Policy Act of 1992, which decoupled electricity distribution (retained by the utilities) from suppliers.